 To reduce the construction waste, our foundation contractor targets to achieve waste avoidance and minimisation as a priority, then the possible reuse and recycle of such construction waste which is non-hazardous before considering disposal.
 The Group also aims to align its practices of construction waste reduction with the applicable laws and regulations and industry guidelines and standards.
 Surplus materials and wastes are disposed of at designated disposal locations by a licensed contractor unless otherwise approved by the Environmental Protection Department (the "EPD").
 Application for a billing account for disposal of construction waste under the Waste Disposal (Charges for Disposal of Construction Waste) Regulation has been made to the EPD.
 We have and will continue to actively participate to reduce, sort and recycle construction waste so that our disposal costs can be minimised and the valuable landfill space can be preserved.
-During the year, the total construction waste produced was approximately 569.4 tonnes (2020: 2.3 tonnes).
-The increase in construction waste was due to the commencement of the superstructure work of the Chun Yeung Street Property (as defined below) in March 2021.
-We will also use our best endeavors to conduct research with a view to introducing new construction materials that are environmentally friendly, and to identifying and applying new designs, methods and technology that minimise construction waste and bring environment-friendliness and energy efficiency while the structure and quality of our end products can still be enhanced or maintained.
+During the year, the total construction waste produced was approximately 11,270.7 tonnes (2021: 569.4 tonnes).
+The increase in construction waste was due to the acquisition of Bondlane I (as defined below), which is under development, in January 2022.
+We will also use our best endeavours to conduct research with a view to introducing new construction materials that are environmentally friendly, and to identifying and applying new designs, methods and technology that minimise construction waste and bring environment-friendliness and energy efficiency while the structure and quality of our end products can still be enhanced or maintained.